-- our shipping speed and cost as well as the convenience of our delivery options relative to our competitors; - the number of products we feature on our sites; - our ability to source and distribute our products as well as manage our operations in a cost-effective manner; - our reputation and brand strength relative to our competitors; - our ability to provide multiple payment options, including installment payments; - the convenience of the shopping experience we provide; and - our selling and marketing efforts.
+- our ability to anticipate or adapt to changing consumer preferences, in terms of product range as well as online user preferences in terms of technology; - our ability to source and distribute our products efficiently as well as manage our operations in a cost-effective manner; - our fulfilment operations and our ability to source and distribute our products efficiently; - our reputation and brand strength relative to our competitors; - our ability to provide convenient and appealing payment options, including installment payments; - our customer-friendly return policy and general terms and conditions; - the legal framework governing e-commerce activities, including provisions governing liability, data protection, payment regulation and supervisory oversight; and - the effectiveness of our advertising and marketing efforts to acquire new marketplace merchants and clients, suppliers, and customers.

-Some of our current competitors have, and potential competitors may have, longer operating history, larger fulfillment infrastructures, greater technical, financial, and marketing capabilities, greater brand recognition and larger customer bases than we do.
-These factors may allow our competitors to derive greater net sales and profits from their existing customer base, acquire new customers at lower costs or respond more quickly than us to new or emerging technologies and changes in consumer habits.
+Some of our current competitors have, and potential competitors may have, greater resources, longer operating history, larger fulfilment infrastructures, greater technical, financial, and marketing capabilities, greater brand recognition, larger customer bases and wider reach or better economies of scale than we do.
+These factors may allow our competitors to derive greater net sales and profits from their existing customer base, acquire new customers at lower costs or respond more quickly than us to new or emerging technologies and changes in consumer preferences.
 For example, greater financial resources may allow some of our competitors to enter markets in which we currently operate or may operate in the future and gain market share by acquiring and consolidating local competitors or by supporting a high level of net results and free cash flow losses.
 In addition, our competitors may engage in more extensive site development efforts and undertake more far-reaching marketing campaigns, which may allow them to build larger customer bases or generate net sales from their customer bases more effectively than we do.
-In addition to competition from established market share.
-Increased competition may reduce our sales and profits.
+New market entrants may appear and some of our current smaller competitors may be acquired by, receive investment from or enter strategic relationships with well-established and well-financed companies or investors who would enhance their competitive positions.
+To compete more effectively, we may need to increase spending and/or lower our margins.